matt-joe-hunt/Terraform_S3_static_website_Example/README.md

 I'm a firm believer that when learning a new technology that keeping things simple in the first instance is of paramount importance.
 Frankly all the frilly bits can come later!

 What I offer here is a basic example of deploying an AWS infrastructure using Terraform.
-You can use this simple structure to deploy a Lambda function behind an API Gateway (API GW), the Lambda uses the simple code described in the *sample.js* file.
+You can use this simple structure to deploy a Static Website with an S3 Bucket, the content of the website is defined in the *index.html* file.

 Do not expect this to be complete with all industry best practices, however if you are new to working with Terraform then this could be a good sample project to start with!
 My hope is that you will find some use in 'poking' this implementation to see how it works and changing it to see how it breaks.
 Below I will explain what some important sections of the code are doing so that you can start to build your own deployments.